top of page

 A note about learning Indian Music

-When we learn music from a certain country, region or tradition, we also have to adapt our feeling and perspective and understanding in relation to the place of origin of the music, custom and tradition.
-For example, if we learn Tango, the attitude, spirit and approach will be very different from learning Jazz or Country-folk ...
-If we learn Jodel, we should learn before a little bit about this Swiss tradition, its culture and how these sounds had been transferred from generations to generations - as well as why these 'calling' sounds started to be used in the first place since 1500s: one should know, for example, that Jodeling was used in the Alps by herders calling their stock and also to communicate between Alpine villages when there was no phone... so its sounds are directly associated to nature, instinct, wilderness, the Swiss dialect... so if one decides to take such discipline, one should deeply understand the feeling, the culture, the scenery that conceived these calls with the use of sound.
-What i mean to say, is that this is not just about sitting in front of a Harmonium and learn the notes of a song.
-If anybody is looking for this approach, then he/she should stick to the western music style which will fit their expectations better.
-I don't mean to be dis-encourage anybody, but truly my responsibility is to be authentic, and if someone doesn't like to learn the authentic, there are a lot of egoistic teachers out there in the west making a mess of Indian music in their lessons.
+When we learn music from a certain country, region or tradition, we also have to adapt our feeling and perspective and understanding in relation to the place of origin of the music and tradition.
+For example, if we learn Tango, the attitude, spirit and approach will be very different from learning greek music, Jazz or Country-folk ...
+If we learn Jodel, we should learn before a little bit about this Swiss tradition, its culture and how these sounds have been transferred from generation to generation - one should know, for example, that Jodeling was used in the Alps since middle ages by herders calling their stock and also to communicate between Alpine villages when there was no phone.
+So if one decides to take such discipline, one should deeply understand the feeling, the culture, the scenery that conceived these calls with the use of sound.
+What i mean to say, is that this is not just about sitting in front of a video and learn the notes of a song.
+I don't mean to dis-encourage anybody, but truly my responsibility is to be authentic and respectful with my culture.

-In the same way, before embarking in the ancient tradition of Indian sounds, one should learn a little bit about the subject and how the teaching has been passing mainly verbally for thousand of years in a very personalized way.
-It hurts the most, to see more and more unprepared teachers offering "Mantra lessons on vocal and Harmonium" when they are not even familiar with the Indian musical system (which has nothing to do with the western musical system) neither the Sanskrit language; so they are only misleading students who innocently want to learn... it is a shame to take such entitlement and compromise in such a rich tradition of music from India.
+In the same way, before embarking in the ancient tradition of Indian sounds, one should learn a little bit about the subject and how the teaching has been passing mainly orally for thousand of years in a very personalized way.

-As you maybe know, in India there has never been such concept as Music Conservatory or school because the musical culture is mostly passed from a master to a disciple... and the disciple honors the relationship deeply, fully trusting his teacher and honoring the art.
-Sometimes the father passes the knowledge to the children, or sometimes one looks for a teacher... in a certain Gharana and we feel really lucky if we are even accepted as a student... many times a teacher will test us before accepting us in his or her Gharana - not for the technicality as much as for the attitude.
-So it is important to learn and understand a little bit about the Indian musical tradition, and find a teacher who is able to transmit properly the knowledge of music - either vocal or through any Indian instrument, and then be able to make a commitment that will take a lifetime learning, because this music world is so vast that one can never stop being a student.
+As you maybe know, in India traditionally there has never been such concept as Music Conservatory or school because the musical culture is mostly passed from a master to a disciple.
+Sometimes the father or mother passes the knowledge of an art to the children, or sometimes one looks for a teacher in a certain Gharana and we feel really lucky if we are accepted as a student... many times a teacher will test us before accepting us in the Gharana - not for the technicality as much as for the attitude and potential.
+So it is important to learn and understand a little bit about the Indian musical tradition, and find a teacher who is able to transmit properly the knowledge of music - either vocal or through any Indian instrument, and then be able to make a commitment that will give us the possibility to continue learning for a lifetime, because this music world is so vast that one can never stop being a student.

 Learning Indian Music is a Process, not a Goal.

-This will drive you to constantly move forward.
+This will drive you to enjoy and constantly move forward.

 One of the things that attracts enthusiasts of Indian music is that the eastern sounds and the elaborate ritual of an Indian music concert never lose their mystery and their magnetic nature.